 and SM1RR Retaining Ring.

-Thorlabs' PDA30G(-EC) and PDA20H(-EC) Amplified Detectors, based on photoconductive lead sulfide (PbS) or lead selenide (PbSe) detector elements, respectively, are sensitive to mid-IR radiation (MIR) in the 1.0 - 4.8 µm spectral range.
-They detect light in a broader wavelength range, offer higher sensitivity, and provide better linear response in the MIR than typical PIN junction photodiodes.
+Thorlabs' PDA20H(-EC) Amplified Detector, based on a photoconductive lead selenide (PbSe) detector element, is sensitive to mid-IR radiation (MIR) in the 1.5 - 4.8 µm spectral range.
+It detects light in a broader wavelength range, offers higher sensitivity, and provides better linear response in the MIR than typical PIN junction photodiodes.

 Click to Enlarge